-If the log stream is on a coupling facility, specify "Y".
+If you want the log stream to be created on a coupling facility, specify "Y".
 If on DASD, specify "N".

 If yes, specify structure name

 If using the coupling facility, specify the coupling facility structure to be used for the log stream.